Potatopy/h3lpeds-dj/README.md

 - a basic understanding of javascript + dotenv

 # Instructions
-First install all the dependanices by running `npm i discord.js dotenv @discordjs/rest @discordjs/voice discord-player ffmpeg-static` in cmd
+First install all the dependanices by running `npm i` in cmd

 Next make a file called `.env` and insert
 ```.env